kevinflint-cs2/az-fa-blueteam/README.md

 ## Features
 - **Helloworld Endpoint**: Returns a greeting for the provided name.
 - **Goodbye Endpoint**: Returns a farewell for the provided name.
+- **AbuseIPDB Endpoints**: Check and report IPs using the AbuseIPDB API.
 - Easily extensible for additional enrichment APIs (e.g., AbuseIPDB, VirusTotal, Web of Trust).

 ## Project Structure